I HAVE TO TRAIN MYSELF

 NOTE: The key to KFY is telling the truth about what motivates our thoughts & actions, which comes from the freedom to BE & express True Self.
 EXP:

-“I’m left because I’m disappointed in you…..” said without a put down
+“I’m upset because I’m disappointed …..” said without anger

 ” I yelled because I’m really scared…. “, without excuse or justification

 Joey forgot to bring home the milk Sarah asked for.
 She gets angry & calls him a few choice names.
 The REAL reason she’s angry is not that they need the milk so badly, but she interprets his neglect (T) as meaning that Joey doesn’t consider her important – as a person.

 That leads to feeling hurt (F), but she doesn’t say that. it’s easier to attack than be vulnerable

 KFY is NOT a justification for our narcissism!

 • saying things like “I think that you should____, If I were you I would/ wouldn’t____” & then proceed to tell someone who we think they are, what they should do or think…. instead of finding out who they actually are, what they want, what they’ve already tried….

 • expecting / demanding that others fulfill our needs, just because “I want it” – without considering if they want to help, what state they’re in, if they’re available, what they’re legitimately capable of, what’s appropriate to ask of others….

 • an opportunity to attack, dismiss /negate or point a finger at others & then excuse it by saying: “It’s just my opinion”